A notion of weak convergence in metric spaces: Weak convergences of polar type

 \begin{proof} Since the ordered set $(\Xi,\preceq)$ introduced in Remark \ref{re:ordering} is countably inductive and since the function $f$ which maps every sequence $\xi=(x_n)_{n\in\N}\in \Xi$ into $f(\xi)=-\radas x_n$ is a real strictly increasing function (see Remark \ref{re:ordering}), by using \cite[Theorem A.1]{MadSol} one obtains that every sequence $(x_n)_{n\in\N}\in \Xi$ has a maximal subsequence for $\preceq$.
-Since $E$ is $\Delta$-complete, this subsequence has an asymptotic center to which, since it is maximal, strong-$\Delta$ converges (see Remark \ref{re:ordering}). \end{proof}
+Since $E$ is $\Delta$-complete, this subsequence has an asymptotic center to which, since it is maximal, it is strongly-$\Delta$ convergent (see Remark \ref{re:ordering}). \end{proof}

-This argument has been employed by Lim in \cite{Lim} and, in a very close setting, in the proof of \cite[Lemma 15.2]{GK}.
+This argument has been employed by Lim in \cite{Lim} and, in a very close setting, in the proof of \cite[Lemma 15.2]{GK} (although the lemma is set in the Banach space, the proof extends to the metric space verbatim, as it has been already observed in \cite{KirkPanayak}).
 Note that the existence of a strictly increasing real valued function $f$ and the separability of $\R$ also allow to prove that the countable inductivity leads to inductivity and so one can deduce the existence of a maximal element by Zorn Lemma as in \cite[Proposition 1]{Lim}.
 However, the direct argument in \cite[Theorem A.1]{MadSol} looks even simpler than the proof of the inductivity.

+There is a number of publications where $\Delta$ convergence or strong-$\Delta$ convergence (not always under that name) is applied to problems related to fixed points in Hadamard spaces - to mention just few, \cite{Bacak, DKS, KirkPanayak}, but we first consider here a larger class of metric spaces, namely {\em uniformly rotund spaces} introduced by John Staples \cite{Staples}.

-\section{Rotund Metric Spaces}
+\section{Rotund metric spaces}

 \begin{definition} A metric space $(E,d)$ is a (uniform) SR (``Staples rotund'') metric space (or satisfies (uniformly) property SR) if there exists a function $\delta:\;(\mathbb{R}_{+})^{2}\to\mathbb{R}_{+}$ such that for any $r,\,\overline{d}>0$, set $\delta=\delta(r,\overline{d})$, for any $x,y\in E$ with $d(x,y)\ge\overline{d}$: